Pinafore: Differentiations

 Pinafores are often confused with smocks.
 Some languages do not differentiate between these different garments.
 The pinafore differs from a smock in that it does not have sleeves and there is no back to the bodice.
 Smocks have both sleeves and a full bodice, both front and back.

 A pinafore is a full apron with two holes for the arms that is tied or buttoned in the back, usually just below the neck.
 Pinafores have complete front shaped over shoulder while aprons usually have no bib, or only a smaller one.
 A child's garment to wear at school or for play would be a pinafore.
 More recently, other types of full or dress-like aprons are also occasionally referred to as pinafores.
 In particular, this is the case for an apron with a full skirt, bib and criss-cross shoulder straps.

 Further confusion results from some foreign languages, which, unlike English, do not have a distinctive term for the pinafore.
 In German, for example, there is no precise term for "pinafore".
 Schürze means "apron" and thus Kinderschürze is used to describe a child's apron or pinafore (in contrast to the German word "Kittelschürze", which refers to an adult garment, typically worn by older women for housework tasks and cleaning).

 In 19th century England the pinafore was considered an appropriate garment for girls but on reaching womanhood they were expected to wear aprons.
 The young narrator of Cousin Phillis by Mrs Gaskell is disturbed to notice, on first meeting his 17-year-old cousin, that she still wears a pinafore: "I thought it odd that so old, so full-grown as she was, she should wear a pinafore over her gown...A great tall girl in a pinafore, half a head taller than I was.."
 Later he notes: "Phillis left off wearing the pinafores that had always been so obnoxious to me; I do not know why they were banished, but on one of my visits I found them replaced by pretty linen aprons in the morning, and a black silk one in the afternoon."

 In modern times, the term "pinny" or "pinnie" has taken another meaning in sportswear, namely a training tabard or scrimmage vest, double-sided short apron, often made of mesh, used to differentiate teams.
-This usage is chiefly used in the United States, with some usage in Canada.
+This usage is chiefly used in the United States and Canada.
 Tabards are also used by large retail stores to indicate employees.